 The California Department of Public Health and California Department of Technology offers a Digital COVID-19 Vaccine Record for Californians, available at myvaccinerecord.cdph.ca.gov.
 The tool is a convenient option for Californians who received a COVID-19 vaccination to access their record from the state's immunization registry systems.
 For more information about the Digital COVID-19 Vaccine Record, please visit covid19.ca.gov.

 Assisting You with State Agencies

-My staff remain available and committed to helping you resolve any issues you have with any state agencies.
+My staff is available and committed to helping you resolve any issues you have with any state agencies.
 We will contact a state agency on your behalf to see if we can help get your questions answered or matter resolved.

 Since the beginning of the pandemic, my staff has helped hundreds of people in our community with EDD claim issues, ensuring they received their benefits.
-Whether you have an issue related to this year’s tax season for which you need to speak with the Franchise Tax Bureau, or your professional license with the Department of Consumer Affairs is pending and you are not sure when it will be renewed, we can help if you give us a call at (562) 406-1001.
+Whether you have an issue related to this year’s tax season for which you need to speak with the Franchise Tax Board, or your professional license with the Department of Consumer Affairs is pending and you are not sure when it will be renewed, we can help if you give us a call at (562) 406-1001.
 You can also find answers to Frequently Asked Questions (FAQs) at https://bit.ly/3ikvzm6

 Senator Bob Archuleta